Report: Prince Harry says William attacked him during row

 In the series, Harry claimed William screamed at him during a family meeting and accused palace officials of lying to protect his elder brother, who is now heir to the throne.
 Meghan talked about wanting to end her life as she struggled to cope with toxic press coverage.

+Harry has recorded interviews with British broadcaster ITV and CBS in the United States to promote the book.
+Both are due to be broadcast Sunday.

-In extracts of interviews recorded to promote his book and due to be broadcast Sunday, Harry said the royal household had cast him and Meghan as “villains” and “shown absolutely no willingness to reconcile.”
+In snippets released in advance, Harry told ITV that the royal household had cast him and Meghan as “villains” and “shown absolutely no willingness to reconcile.”
+He told CBS that the palace’s refusal to defend him and Meghan from attacks was a “betrayal.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.